designcodemastery/designcodemastery.github.io/_posts/2024-08-27-cplusplus-tic-tac-toe.md

 ### Aims for Tic-Tac-Toe:

-The primary aim of the project is to put into practice some of the C++ I am relearning along with that which I can recall from the dark, distant past, and maybe a little AI guidance.
+The primary aim of the project is to put into practice some of the C++ I am relearning along with that which I can recall from the dark, distant past, and maybe with a little AI guidance.

 #### Outline:
 1. Simple console app